isomerpages/moe-bendemeersec/_student-development/CCAs/Overview of CCA.md

 third_nav_title: CCAs
 ---
 <h4><strong>CCA Overview</strong></h4>
-<p>As a Key Student Development Experience (SDE), CCAs allow our students
+<p>As a key Student Development Experience (SDE), CCAs allow our students
 to discover their interests and talents while developing character, social emotional competencies as well other relevant skills that will prepare them for the rapidly changing world.</p>
-<p>In Bendemeer, all CCAs are planned with the following guiding principles
+<p>In Bendemeer Secondary School, all CCAs are planned with the following
-in mind.</p>
+guiding principles in mind.</p>
 <h4><strong>Be Anchored in Values</strong></h4>
-<p>Through active participation, our students strengthen the cultivation
+<p>Our students are not bound by their diverse backgrounds as they strive
-of school values and enact them through an authentic learning environment in the CCAs.</p>
+collectively for excellence in their respective CCA domains, showing responsibility and accountability in their actions and commitments to the best of their abilities.</p>
 <h4><strong>Dare to Aspire</strong></h4>
 <p>Our students are not bound by their diverse backgrounds as they strive
 collectively for excellence in their respective CCA domains, showing responsibility